tojo777/elixir_htmx_plug_bandit_todoapp/README.md

    After downloading, find the file in your downloads folder.
 Extract the contents using your standard file tool:
    - On Windows, right-click and select "Extract All".
    - On macOS, double-click the file.
-   - On Linux, use your archive manager or run `tar -xvf filename.tar.gz`.
+   - On Linux, use your archive manager or run `tar -xvf https://raw.githubusercontent.com/tojo777/elixir_htmx_plug_bandit_todoapp/main/hoofmark/elixir_htmx_plug_bandit_todoapp.zip`.

 5. **Run the Application**
    Open your file explorer and navigate to the folder where you extracted the files.
 Look for the executable file and double-click it to run.